-We develop, manufacture, sell and license high-performance oscilloscopes, high-speed protocol analyzers, and related test and measurement solutions for a wide range of industries.
+We develop, manufacture, sell and license high-performance oscilloscopes, high-speed protocol analyzers, generators and emulators, and related test and measurement solutions for a wide range of industries.
 Our oscilloscopes are used by designers and engineers to measure and analyze complex electronic signals to develop high-performance systems, validate high data-rate communication interfaces, qualify their electronic designs, and improve time-to-market.
-We also make high-speed, high-resolution modular analog-todigital conversion systems for applications, including test and measurement, scientific instruments, medical imaging, and distributed sensing systems.
+We also make high-speed, high-resolution modular analog-to-digital conversion systems for applications, including test and measurement, scientific instruments, medical imaging, and distributed sensing systems.

-Design and test engineers use our protocol analysis solutions to monitor accurately and reliably high data-rate communication interfaces and diagnose operational problems in a wide range of systems and devices to ensure that they comply with industry standards, including in the areas of cloud computing, storage and networks.
+Design and test engineers use our protocol analysis solutions, including traffic generators and emulators, to accurately and reliably monitor and test high data-rate communication interfaces and diagnose operational problems in a wide range of systems and devices to ensure that they comply with industry standards, including in the areas of cloud computing, data storage and networks.
 Our leadership in USB and video technologies provides a unique base to service the mobile, internet of things, automotive and consumer electronics test markets.
-We also produce protocol validation and test tools for high-performance solid-state storage devices used in both enterprisegrade data centers and in consumer computing applications.
-Our recently introduced interposers and software options allow engineers to get a complete picture when testing the PCI Express interface standard by enabling a link between an oscilloscope and a protocol analyzer.
+We also produce protocol validation and test tools for high-performance solid-state storage devices used in both enterprise-grade data centers and in consumer computing applications.
+Our interposers and software options allow engineers to get a complete picture when testing the PCI Express interface standard by enabling a link between an oscilloscope and a protocol analyzer to show a synchronized view of both the physical and protocol layers.